bob1de/hass-apps/docs/apps/schedy/actors/index.rst

          # ...

-   Of course, the same room names may then be used in each of these app instances, since they run completely independent from each other.
+   Of course, the same room names may then be used in each of these app instances, since they run completely independent of each other.

 Currently, the following actor types are available: